 - I double my basic vegan ricotta recipe for these stuffed shells to make enough filling to fill a whole box of cooked jumbo shells.
 (You can cut the recipe in half if you want).

-Cashew Ricotta - If you want a soy-free version, you can use 2 cups of raw cashews that you have soaked overnight then drained and rinsed instead of tofu.
+Cashew Ricotta – If you want a soy-free version, you can use 2 cups of raw cashews that you have soaked overnight and then drained and rinsed instead of tofu.
 Replace the oil with lemon juice and follow the rest of the recipe the same.
-It will take a lot more blending and you will need to stop and scrap the edges frequently.
+It will take a lot more blending and you will need to stop and scrape the edges frequently.
 (You can also use a high powdered blender instead of a food processor).

 Broccoli Stuffed Shells - Use 2 cups of chopped steamed broccoli instead of spinach.

-Sausage Stuffed Shells - Add a batch of my vegan sausage crumbles to the ricotta or dice up my vegan Italian sausages a package of store-bought vegan sausage, saute it in a frying pan and add it to the ricotta mixture.
+Sausage Stuffed Shells – Add a batch of my vegan sausage crumbles to the ricotta or dice up my vegan Italian sausages a package of store-bought vegan sausage, saute it in a frying pan, and add it to the ricotta mixture.

 Extra Cheesy Stuffed Shells - Stir a cup of vegan mozzarella-style cheese into the tofu ricotta mixture and top the shells with another layer of cheese.
 Or you can use my vegan alfredo sauce instead or in addition to the red sauce.